bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 - `ChunkQuery`
 - `VectorDatabase`

-## High-Level Functionality Demonstration
+### High-Level Functionality Demonstration
 I have created a Jupyter Notebook that explains the high-level functionality of this components that I implemented This notebook demonstrates how these components work together and highlights the key aspects of the three main libraries involved.
 [Click here to access the notebook directory](https://github.com/bbzaffari/Lightning-Fast-RAG-Core-PureAI-s-PureCPP-VDB) or
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bbzaffari/Lightning-Fast-RAG-Core-PureAI-s-PureCPP-VDB/blob/main/chunk_VDB.ipynb)

-## Low-Level Functionality
+### Low-Level Functionality

 > **NOTE:**
 > Initially, I created these structures and functions in the directory `Chunk/ChunkCommons/ChunkCommons.h`.
 > I will provide further details and explanations about this part later.

+---
+---
+---
-## Disclaimer
+# Disclaimer
 These contributions reflect technical solutions I personally implemented, outside the formal scope of my internship contract, using no internal company resources.
 No confidential or proprietary information is disclosed here; all content is based on public open-source work.

 This repository contains code I developed during my time collaborating with PureAI.
-Officially, my role was focused on testing tasks; however, over time, I contributed far beyond what was initially requested.
+Officially, my role was focused on testing tasks; however, over time, I contributed far beyond what was initially requested, because is a startup.

 I developed:
 - the backbone architecture for VDB engine,